canonical/data-science-stack/docs/how-to/jupyter-notebook/create-notebook.rst

 Conclusion
 ----------

-Notebooks are a powerful tool for data scientists and analysts to explore, visualize, and analyze data.
+Notebooks are a powerful tool for data scientists and analysts to explore, visualise, and analyse data.
 By creating a notebook in the DSS environment, you can leverage the power of the Data Science Stack to run your analyses.